-You can list plants and seeds as long as they're allowed in the location you want to sell.
-Since you're not allowed to sell noxious weeds and some seeds, check the guidelines below to help you determine what you can sell.
+You can list most plants and seeds as long as they're allowed in the location to which you want to ship them.
+There are some seeds, as well as noxious weeds, that you're not allowed to sell on eBay.
+The guidelines below can help you determine what you can sell.

-In addition to reviewing the list of prohibited noxious weeds and seeds, you also need to check with your state and local authorities to see if the items are legal to sell.
-Review the state-by-state list of regulated noxious weeds, pests, and quarantined items, and consult with the state and local authorities to determine whether the items that you're thinking about selling or buying are legal in your state.
+In addition to reviewing the list of prohibited noxious weeds and seeds, review the state-by-state list of regulated noxious weeds, pests, and quarantined items, and consult with state and local authorities to determine whether the items you're thinking about selling or buying are legal in your state.

 Make sure your listing follows these guidelines.
 If it doesn't, it may be removed, and you may be subject to a range of other actions, including limits of your buying and selling privileges and suspension of your account.

 You can list cuttings, plants or seeds that aren't on any restricted list.

 Check the following resources from the United State Department of Agriculture (USDA) to determine if the item you want to buy or sell is restricted or prohibited in your area:

 USDA Plants for Planting Manual.
 This document contains guidelines for importing articles of plants and vegetative parts that are for or capable of propagation, including buds, bulbs, corms, cuttings, layers, pollen, scions, seeds, tissue, tubers, and like structures.
 Please check this manual before purchasing propagative material from a vendor located outside the United States.

 USDA Save Our Citrus Website.
 This site offers practical guidance for the safe and legal movement of citrus plants, cuttings, and plant products.
 The site also provides an overview of current quarantines that limit the movement of citrus materials.